Fix Guide

 February 8, 2026

-1. Install and activate Yoast SEO.
+1. Install and activate Yoast SEO from the WordPress plugin directory.

 2. Edit any post or page.